 - Game AudioContact for pricing

 2-3 business day turnaround.
 Delivery of clean DI plus processed signal.
 Up to 3 revisions.
-I welcome frequent and friendly communication, song references, BPMs and notes to save everyone time 😊
+I welcome frequent and friendly communication, song references, BPMs and chord progressions to save time 😊

 - Muse